 The Morkie is also known as the Morkshire Terrier.
-These adorable little dogs are a mix of the Yorkshire Terrier and the Maltese.
-They take characteristics of both of their parents to give you an energetic, playful, and loving pet.
+This adorable little dog is a mix of the Yorkshire Terrier and the Maltese.
+They have characteristics of both of their parents, making for an energetic, playful, and loving pet.

 White, brown, black

 They are a great choice for families with older children or any other people looking for a tiny companion.
 They love to play but don’t have huge daily exercise requirements.
 If this sounds like the kind of dog that would fit into your home, keep reading to learn more!

 Morkie puppies are small, energetic, and affectionate, and they make great companions for families and individuals.
 They are known for their silky, hypoallergenic coat and their love for human attention.
 They are also relatively easy to train, but it is important to establish a strong and consistent training regimen from an early age to ensure good behavior and obedience.

 It is also important to know the breeder you are getting your puppy from.
 The popularity of Morkie puppies can lead to less-reputable breeders trying to sell unhealthy dogs.
 You can research a breeder’s reputation and should always ask plenty of questions when you begin looking for a puppy.
 A good breeder will be happy to answer your questions and should be able to produce certificates indicating that the parents are healthy.
 You may also be able to find Morkies through Yorkshire or Maltese breed-specific rescues.
 Adopting is a great way to save a pet’s life!

 Temperament & Intelligence of the Morkie

 The Morkie is known as a sweet-tempered and playful pet.
 They love their people and want to be around them all the time.
 They do tend to have a favorite person to whom they cling more than the others in the household.
 It is important to know that Morkies need a lot of attention.
 They don’t do well when left alone or when they feel like they aren’t being doted on enough.